JoshuaSchlegel/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/7434417e-9ffc-4ec4-a665-17b7c337de0a)

 <p>
 *Feel free to practice and play around in the osTicketing system and become a pro!
-You can start by creating an Agent who can create tickets, and then create a couple agents in different departments or teams who can work the tickets.
+You can start by creating an agent who can open tickets by logging into the end user interface, and then create a couple agents in different departments or teams who can work the tickets.
 Make sure to set up the SLAs.
 ChatGPT is a great tool for creating scenarios for you to practice and also to assist you in configuring your helpdesk business if you need it!!
 I thank you for using this tutorial for you osTicket installation and wish you the best! : )
 </p>
 <br />